navikt/baseimages/java-10/README.md

 Supply the name of your main class as an environment variable called `MAIN_CLASS` if the name of your main class is not the default "Main".

+## Using AppDynamics?

+During `docker build`, copy the Java Agent inside the container as `/appdynamics/javaagent.jar`, or change the environment variable `APPDYNAMICS_AGENT_FILE` to point to its location.

 ### Defaults
 * Exposing port `8080`
 * `-XX:+UnlockExperimentalVMOptions`